 Surveillance Station: These apps turn the NAS server into a DVR and a comprehensive surveillance solution when coupled with supported IP cameras.
 The DS1019+ includes two camera licenses but can handle up to 40 cameras.
 This app is so good that it deserves a separate review.

 Cloud Station Server: This turns the server into a personal cloud and allows you to sync and back up data between and of multiple devices.
 It’s like Dropbox, but much better and without a monthly cost.

-Hyper Backup: A handy backup app that automatically backs up the server’s content to a variety of backup destinations, including external hard drive, another NAS server, and a host of online storage services, including Google Drive, Amazon Drive, Microsoft Azure and more.
+Hyper Backup: A handy backup app that automatically backs up the server's content to a variety of backup destinations, including an external hard drive, another NAS server, and a host of online storage services, including Google Drive, Amazon Drive, Microsoft Azure, and more.

 Snapshot and Replication: A powerful tool that automatically takes a data snapshot or creates a replication on a schedule.
 This app works similarly to Windows' Shadow Copy and is a great tool to keep your data safe from ransomware attacks.

 Synology Drive: This is the business version of the Cloud Station Server that allows for cross-platform synchronization and data access from anywhere.
 It also supports the Synology Office suite, which is an excellent alternative to Google Docs.

 Synology MailPlus: Host your email server with up to five email accounts for free, or you can buy a license to host more.
 It's an affordable alternative to Microsoft Exchange.

 And there are many more apps.
 For business users, the DS1019+ can also join a domain (including Active Directory integration), and work as all kinds of specialized servers, such as Radius, VPN, DNS, and so on.